Best Online Nursing Programs in Iowa (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in Iowa offers a flexible path to a high-demand career.
-Iowa salaries are approximately 1.5% higher than the national average for nursing roles.
+Iowa offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Iowa students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in Iowa.